6one2/DisasterResponsePipeline_Figure8/README.md

 Other classifiers have been tested (LogisticResgression, Adaboost MultinomialNB...) but the RandomForest and SVC provided the best scores.
 We decided to run `train_classifiers.py` with only `params2` or `params3` in `GridsearchCV()` for speed but change to `params1` for full grid search.

-The _weighted average_ score of the best estimator is printed in the console and saved in a file as `model/model_results.md`
+The _weighted average_ scores of the best estimator per caregory is printed in the console and saved in a file as `model/model_results.md`

-> Better score with other classifiers might be achieved by cleaning the data more aggressively: the categories with very little information (very small amount of some class like in _"ChildAlone"_, see class per category graph in app) could be removed from the dataset.
+> the category _child_alone_ has been removed from the dataset because it was composed of only 1 class.

 ## __Running the App__
 The app is hosted on heroku [here](https://pacific-fortress-23259.herokuapp.com).